nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 Constructors can use Generics as well, and Type Inference can figure out the Type the same as described above.

+During compilation the 'T' is replaced with 'Object' during Type Erasure (below).

 ### Type Witness Notation

 When declaring a new Generic instance, the common syntax is: